 Research Target Areas

 Your dream location might not end up being so dreamy once you actually live there.
-A few financial experts suggest researching your target areas well in advance and Ebong Eka of Ekanomics suggests that you consider renting in the area where you want to live first.
+A few financial experts suggest researching your target areas well in advance and Ebong Eka, a CPA and small business consultant suggest that you consider renting in the area where you want to live first.
 That’s not a bad idea because it gives you the actual feeling of the neighborhood.
 After renting there you might decide that it’s not the right area for you after all.

-If you can’t move but want to get a feeling of the living in the neighborhood, Kelly Whalen of the Centsible Life suggests that you, “Go hang out in [the neighborhood] every weekend.
+If you can’t move but want to get a feeling of living in the neighborhood, Kelly Whalen of The Centsible Life suggests that you, “Go hang out in [the neighborhood] every weekend.
 Talk to realtors.
-Talk to parents at the coffee shop (if you have kids) and ask them about schools, the best parks, etc.” Parents have special considerations when it comes to their children because where you live can affect the quality of your child’s eduction.
-Glen Craig of Free From Broke suggest that you simply, “Check out potential school districts.”
+Talk to parents at the coffee shop (if you have kids) and ask them about schools, the best parks, etc.” Parents have special considerations when it comes to their children because where you live can affect the quality of your child’s education.
+Glen Craig of Free From Broke suggests that you simply, “Check out potential school districts.”

 Get Ready to Move